Meet Dara & Nicole

 For as long as I can remember, I have been deeply committed to the fair and equitable treatment of people.
-Being a queer, mixed race woman has provided me with a lifetime of observations on how power, privilege, and oppression work – as well as their tremendous, multilayered impact.
+Being a queer, mixed race woman has provided me with a lifetime of observations on how power, privilege, and oppression work as well as their tremendous, multilayered impact.
 I want to provide people with the tools they need to re-envision their organizations, interpersonal relationships, and society at large.
 I want to help people build powerful and transformative alliances.

-I have formally worked as an anti-oppression and equity consultant for over eight years, and have guided trainings, discussion groups, and other anti-oppression focused activities for fourteen years.
-I have designed and conducted well over 100 workshops for more than 80 organizations, provided individual and group coaching, facilitated caucuses/discussion groups, taught oppression-related classes, devised curricula, and am certified as a mediator.
+I have formally worked as an anti-oppression and equity consultant for thirteen (13) years, and have guided trainings, discussion groups, and other anti-oppression focused activities for nineteen (19) years.
+I have designed and conducted several hundred workshops for thousands of participants, provided individual and group coaching, facilitated caucuses/discussion groups, taught oppression-related classes, and devised curricula.
 My work has encompassed both continuing and short-term projects, and is customized to suit each client.
-I look forward to supporting you in your anti-oppression and equity work.
+I am continuously engaged in my own development and expansion.
+There will always be a tremendous amount for me to learn, and I want my impact on the world to be as intentional and conscientious as possible.
+I invite you to join me on this journey, and I look forward to supporting you in your anti-oppression and equity work.